 Max— Set y-axis maximum

-A finite, real, double, scalar value that sets the maximum of the vertical axis on the block's scope display.
+A finite, real, double, scalar value that sets the maximum of the vertical axis on the scope display.

 The Max value must be greater than the Min value.